 There are several options for getting out to the sand.
-Rent a beach-access wheelchair, take a dune buggy ride (confirm ahead with individual vendors) or simply drive up to the edge of the beach at wayside parks like Heceta Head Lighthouse State Scenic Viewpoint.
+Rent a beach-access wheelchair with the City of Eugene or David's Chair, take a dune buggy ride (confirm ahead with individual vendors) or simply drive up to the edge of the beach at wayside parks like Heceta Head Lighthouse State Scenic Viewpoint.
 Stay in a wheelchair accessible yurt at Jessie M. Honeyman State Park.

 Cascade Mountain Adventure

 Enjoy the view from the wheelchair-accessible observation deck at one of Oregon's tallest waterfalls at Salt Creek Falls.
 For the adventurous, experienced professionals will assist all abilities with river rafting!

 For easier access to outdoor activities, there are several different federal, state and county programs.
 Each has different eligibility guidelines and all require application.